Learning Indonesian

 C’mon.
 No need to get worked up.
 Ausdag’s put in a decent effort writing that piece, no need to have swipes.

-26. iamisaid Says:
+26. iamisaid says:

 austag, family and I are back from Church.
 (I said a prayer asking Him to enlighten austag on this discussion.
 LOL !)